Template Metaprogramming Part 1

 specified once.
 We again have the general definition handle the

-case and supply a specialization for the true
+false case and supply a specialization for the true case with a

 Well let’s first look at a practical use and then I’ll explain how